Bodybuilding: Bulking and cutting

 The general strategy adopted by most present-day competitive bodybuilders is to make muscle gains for most of the year (known as the "off-season") and, approximately 12–14 weeks from competition, lose a maximum of body fat (referred to as "cutting") while preserving as much muscular mass as possible.
 The bulking phase entails remaining in a net positive energy balance (calorie surplus).
 The amount of a surplus in which a person remains is based on the person's goals, as a bigger surplus and longer bulking phase will create more fat tissue.
 The surplus of calories relative to one's energy balance will ensure that muscles remain in a state of anabolism.

 The cutting phase entails remaining in a net negative energy balance (calorie deficit).
 The main goal of cutting is to oxidize fat while preserving as much muscle as possible.
 The larger the calorie deficit, the faster one will lose weight.
 However, a large calorie deficit will also create the risk of losing muscle tissue.

-The bulking and cutting strategy is effective because there is a well-established link between muscle hypertrophy and being in a state of positive energy balance.
+The bulking and cutting strategy is considered effective because there is a well-established link between muscle hypertrophy and being in a state of positive energy balance.
 A sustained period of caloric surplus will allow the athlete to gain more fat-free mass than they could otherwise gain under eucaloric conditions.
 Some gain in fat mass is expected, which athletes seek to oxidize in a cutting period while maintaining as much lean mass as possible.
+However, it is unclear whether one can maintain enough fat-free mass during cutting for the overall process to be worth it.